List of the 350 largest automotive suppliers Germany [2025 Update]

 List of the 10 largest automotive suppliers in Germany

-Without high-performance domestic automotive suppliers, Germany’s auto industry would never have been able to achieve its position on the world market.
-Conversely, the success story of the supplier industry would have been inconceivable without the spread of German cars around the world.
-The two developed hand in hand, so to speak.
-In Germany alone, there were 311,000 employees in the supplier industry for every 486,000 employees in the automotive industry in 2018.
-The largest automotive suppliers in this country also hold a leading position in the world.
-Some originated from simple workshops and craft businesses and have developed into internationally operating corporations.
-Overall, automotive suppliers in Germany are absolute cornerstones of the German economy.
-Here we provide an insight into our list and present the 10 largest automotive suppliers in Germany in detail.
+Without powerful domestic automotive suppliers in Germany, the domestic automotive industry would never have been able to achieve its position on the world market.
+Conversely, the success story of the supplier industry would be unthinkable without the spread of German cars around the world.
+Both developed hand in hand, so to speak.
+The largest automotive suppliers in this country also occupy a leading position in the world.
+Some started out as simple workshops and craft businesses and have developed into internationally operating corporations.
+Below, we present some of the leading automotive suppliers from our list.

 1. Robert Bosch GmbH, Stuttgart